Published by V.Press

 AVAILABLE TO ORDER FOR £9.99

 ‘This work challenges our abstract and cosy notions of motherhood with a brutal and vulnerable delve into the psyche.
 Calcutt grapples, sometimes violently, sometimes with aching tenderness, each hard-won line “like squeezing/flesh and fruit from the bone,/this terrible love”.
 This is an intimate book, the kind that comes in close to your ear to whisper dark secrets and unavoidable truths.
 These poems are spare, careful, insistent – and devastatingly good.”
 Robert Peake author of The Knowledge

-‘An experience both delightful and deliberately unsettling.
-Working where all is movement, where the apparent solidity of the world is disturbed by the sure spotlight of intense metaphysical probing , Calcutt’s radical diction and subtle vigour combine to teach us exactly what “happens when light changes’ – Perdika Press.
+‘Much like Emily Dickison, surprising and new.
+Working too, where all is movement, where the apparent solidity of the world is disturbed by the sure spotlight of metaphysical probing.
+Calcutt’s radical diction and subtle vigour, combine to teach us exactly “what happens when light changes.’

 Anthology Eighty Four

 Edited by Helen Calcutt.
 Published by Verve Poetry Press.

 Eighty Four is a new anthology of poetry on the subject of male suicide in aid of CALM.
 Poems have been donated to the collection by Andrew McMillan, Salena Godden, Anthony Anaxogorou, Katrina Naomi, Ian Patterson, Caroline Smith, Carrie Etter, Peter Raynard, Joelle Taylor, while a submissions window yielded many excellent poems on the subject from hitherto unknown poets we are thrilled to have been made aware of.